victorbello/stripe-product-uploader/README.md

+# Stripe Product Tools

+This repository contains Node.js scripts for synchronizing product data between Excel files and the Stripe product catalog.

-# Stripe Product Uploader
+## Stripe Product Uploader

-A Node.js script that processes product data from an Excel file and synchronizes it with the Stripe product catalog.
+A script that processes product data from an Excel file and synchronizes it with the Stripe product catalog.
 The script creates products in Stripe and updates the Excel file with the corresponding Stripe Product and Price IDs.

+## Stripe Product Downloader

+A script that fetches product data from Stripe and creates an Excel file with the same structure as the one used for uploading.
+The script downloads product images and saves them to the productImages folder.

 ## Features

+### Uploader Features
 - Reads product data from an Excel file
 - Creates products and prices in Stripe
 - Updates the Excel file with Stripe IDs
+- Supports dry run mode for testing
+- Provides detailed logging
+- Handles errors gracefully

+### Downloader Features
+- Fetches products and prices from Stripe
+- Downloads product images to the productImages folder
+- Creates an Excel file with the same structure as the one used for uploading
+- Saves Excel files to the downloads folder
+- Names the Excel file with the current date and time
 - Supports dry run mode for testing
 - Provides detailed logging
 - Handles errors gracefully